Jahia/jahia-development-environment/README.md

 ## Start Jahia ##
 * Jahia is set up as a service.
+* Is set up as a single-node cluster
-** `service tomcat stop|start|restart|status`
+* Generated files are save under the /vagrant/opt/generated-resources ** `service tomcat stop|start|restart|status`

+### Regis ###
+* `/var/log/regis/redis.log`

+Regis will be used for Distributed Session.
+The Distributed Session module has been already installed in Jahia.

 ## Navigate ##
 ### Tomcat ###